 - You’re doing your own bookkeeping.
 You might not be ready to outsource your accounting.
 But transitioning to an ecommerce automation system can make outsourcing easier when you’re ready to call for backup.

 - You’re managing inventory on an external platform.
-The more tasks you can manage under one platform, the more likely you are to avoid costly inventory errors.
+The more manual or repetitive tasks you can manage and reduce under one platform, the more likely you are to avoid costly inventory errors.

 For example, Webgility pricing accommodates monthly or annual billing.
 And users pay for whichever accounting integration they need.
 Webgility for QuickBooks Online ranges from $109 to $199 per month when billed annually.
 Webgility for QuickBooks Desktop ranges from $109 to $399 per month when billed annually.